tablofan/cf_python_input/README.md

 > 2 1 3 4 5 6 8 7

 In this case, the 2 is dealt with by our template.
-Each of our solve function would then look like:
+Our solve function would then look like:
 ```python
 def solve():
     n = int(input())